 The bill amends the Mandatory Liability Insurance Act in Alabama, specifically Sections 32-7A-5 and 32-7A-16 of the Code of Alabama 1975.
-It introduces new provisions regarding inoperable or stored motor vehicles, stating that while these vehicles are exempt from the act, they still must maintain insurance coverage if required by a security agreement.
-The bill also clarifies that the act does not apply to various categories of vehicles, including those owned by government entities, certain trailers, and vehicles covered by self-insurance or blanket liability policies.
-Additionally, it removes previous language that allowed for the surrender of registration and license plates when a vehicle is no longer covered by liability insurance.
+It introduces new provisions regarding inoperable or stored motor vehicles, clarifying that while these vehicles are exempt from the insurance requirements, this does not eliminate the obligation to maintain insurance coverage if required by a security agreement.
+The bill also removes previous language that allowed for the surrender of registration and license plates when a vehicle is no longer covered by liability insurance.

 Engrossed: 32-7A-5, 32-7A-16